sanderhahn/gcloud-sapper/README.md

 /__sapper__/export
 ```

-The app can now be deployed using `npm run deploy`, however visiting its url results in `Error: could not handle the request`.
-The log entries of the functions will show:
+The app can now be deployed using `npm run deploy`.

 ## Changing BaseURL